 On November 21, 2011, the Administration took further steps to isolate Iran's banking system and to dissuade foreign banks and countries from dealing with any Iranian bank.
-Secretary of the

-Treasury Geithner announced that day that the Administration had acted under Section 311 of the USA Patriot Act (31 U.S.C.
-5318A) to identify Iran as a "jurisdiction of primary money laundering concern" that its financial system, including the Central Bank, constitutes a threat to governments or financial institutions that do business with these banks.
+Secretary of Treasury Geithner announced that day that the Administration had acted under Section 311 of the USA Patriot Act (31 U.S.C.
+5318A) to identify Iran as a "jurisdiction of primary money laundering concern30-that its financial system, including the Central Bank, constitutes a threat to governments or financial institutions that do business with these banks.
 Banks that do business with the Iranian financial system were declared at risk of supporting Iran's pursuit of nuclear weapons, its support for terrorism, and its efforts to deceive financial institutions and evade sanctions.
 The designation carried no immediate penalty, per se, but it imposes additional requirements on U.S. banks to ensure against improper Iranian access to the U.S. financial system.
 It was also intended to cause foreign banks to cease doing business with Iranian banks.

-Sanctioning Dealings With Iran's Central Bank/Section 1245 of the FY2012 National Defense Authorization Act (P.L.
+Sanctioning Against Dealings With Iran's Central Bank/Section 1245 of the FY2012 National Defense Authorization Act (P.L.
 112-81)

-Some in Congress believed that additional action was needed to cut off Iran's Central Bank.
-That view was based on information that it was helping other Iranian banks circumvent the U.S. and U.N. banking pressure, and because it is the prime conduit to pay Iran for oil shipments.
-Some argued the Treasury Department should designate the Central Bank as a proliferation entity under Executive Order 13382 or a terrorism supporting entity under Executive Order 13224, but the Administration did not do so.
+The November 21, 2011, designation, above, left many in Congress sought to try to cut off Iran's Central Bank.
+The congressional support for such action was based on widespread information that it was helping other Iranian banks circumvent the U.S. and U.N. banking pressure, and on the basis that it is the prime conduit to pay Iran for oil shipments.
+Previously, there were no mandatory sanctions against Iran's Central Bank (Bank Markazi) itself, such as those that could have been imposed had the Treasury Department designated it as a proliferation entity under Executive Order 13382 or a terrorism supporting entity under Executive Order 13224.